Something to eat

 The St. Paul Community Garden takes root in plots in the block to the south of St. Paul.
 Stroll into the garden on a summer’s day.
 Catch a whiff of the basil.
 Volunteer to sow seeds, pull weeds, water the beds, harvest veggies.
 Help a child pat soil around a tender tomato plant.
 And give thanks for plenty of hands bearing trowels and watering cans.

-The garden’s abundance goes to feed people who are food insecure at Cafe on Vine and the Madison Marketplace.
+The garden’s abundance goes to feed people who are food insecure at Cafe on Vine and the Madison Market.

 Global food outreach